drewcrawford/exfiltrate/exfiltrate/README.md

 * How can I quickly expose internal state or operations of my program to a CLI?
 * How can I add a custom debug command into debug builds of my program?
 * How can I interact with my program running in a foreign environment, like a mobile app or browser?
-* How can I get a steer an LLM agent to reason about my program's state at runtime?
+* How can I steer an LLM agent to reason about my program's state at runtime?

 ## Quick start